bungaaurelia/events-list/README.md

 ### Contributing
 If you want to contribute to this project, please fork the repository and create a pull request with your changes.

+### Contact
+For any inquiries or issues, please contact me at annisabungaaurelia99@gmail.com.